top of page

 Concert pianist and chamber musician

-Alexander Yau, a young and eminent Australian pianist, has developed himself as a versatile and serious classical musician incorporating his many musical talents as a chamber musician, vocalist, clarinetist, conductor, composer and music arranger.
-Pianist Balazs Szokoaly describes him - "His artistic taste is good enough not to make any kind of "show" even in the most brilliant parts of great masterworks".
+Alexander Yau, a young and eminent Australian pianist, has developed himself as a versatile and serious classical musician incorporating his many musical talents as a chamber musician, clarinetist, conductor, composer and music arranger.
+Pianist Balazs Szokoaly describes him - "His artistic taste is good enough not to make any kind of "show" even in the most brilliant parts of great masterworks"

 He completed his masters degree at the Juilliard School in NYC under Prof. Matti Raekallio in May 2020.
 He is a recipient of the Celia and Joseph Ascher Fund for Piano and the Louise Chisholm Moran Piano Scholarship, and the Harold & Helene Schonberg Piano Scholarship.
 In 2018 he completed his Bachelor of Music piano performance with 1st Class Honours at the Sydney Conservatorium of Music, University of Sydney, under Prof. Daniel Herscovitch and Elizabeth Powell (retired Head of Keyboard).
 He was a recipient of the Corinna Taylor Memorial Prize, Seetha Aryanganie Nugawela Prize and the William Kapell Memorial Scholarship.
 He was greatly supported by Theme and Variations Foundation Award in 2016.